rpmik/Lua-Yawman-Control-Flight-Factor-B772/README.md

 # Installation
 Note that the current script does not modify your axes.
 You'll need to set up your Yawman Arrow's axes as you like.

+The Flight Factor 777-200 is not officially released (but it is no longer under NDA).
+This script could break at any time because of changes during the aircraft's development.

 Save _FF B772 Yawman Multipress.lua_ to /X-Plane 12/Resources/plugins/FlyWithLua/Scripts

 Assignments closely matches Yawman's PMDG 777 mappings.
 See their [discord](https://discord.gg/dcpTc5KP).